el-hult/el-hult.github.io/_posts/2024-07-01-net-benefit.md

 tags: [machine learning,classification, decision theory]
 ---

-This post is an exploration of the "NetBenefit curves" of [Vickers and Elkin](https://journals.sagepub.com/doi/10.1177/0272989X06295361), also promoted by [Steyerberg](https://www.clinicalpredictionmodels.org/homepage).
-I run regressions on some dataset, and investigate both the Net Benefit framework, and also the impact of using a balanced loss vs standard loss (as often done when faces with class imbalance and label shift)
+This post is an exploration of the "NetBenefit curves" of [Vickers and Elkin](https://journals.sagepub.com/doi/10.1177/0272989X06295361), also promoted by [Steyerberg](https://www.clinicalpredictionmodels.org/homepage), as well as a comparison of balanced vs not balanced regression.
+I conclude

-**Sneak peek of the conclusions:**
  1. A balanced regression has a better balanced accuracy, but worse calibration.
 The AUROC is comparable.
 The net benefit is worse (likely due to miscalibration)
  2. The net benefit curve indicates that either predictor can be best, if optimizing the decision threshold $$\tau$$ instead of